Versalys/Bonzai-Interpreter/README.md

 # Bonzai-Interpreter
-Interpreter I'm making for a fun summer project (in progress)
+Interpreter I'm making for a fun summer project (abandoned)

-A work in progress dynamically typed interpreted programming language.
-Created for a fun quarantine project.
+So this was my original crack at making an interpreter for a language that I created.
+This is evident in the expiriment as I did not use more tried and true ways of lexing and parsing, namely regrex and pushdown automata respectively.

+What I did accomplish however was a way to parse many tokens, and process numerical expressions with the proper order of opperations.
+Given that this was entirely self designed, it is something that I am proud of.

+This project has given me great insights, but at least at the time being there is no plan to continue the project.